Buying a business in Costa Rica

 Protection when you purchase

 Your Costa Rican attorney can attempt to provide some protection by including certain clauses in the purchase contract.
 The seller can guarantee the disclosure of all corporate liabilities.
 And the buyer, when paying in installments, has the right to withhold payments if undeclared liabilities are discovered.
-Which is what we recommend for a safe and secure business deal, even in case of a cash purchase-sale agreement.
+This is what we recommend for a safe and secure business deal, even in case of a cash purchase-sale agreement.

 Some situations may call for a deposit of part of the purchase price with a trustee for a certain amount of time to guarantee the performance of any remaining obligation on the part of the seller.
 The seller should always promise in writing to refrain from starting, purchasing, managing, or in any way participating in a similar business in the same area.